jantman/awslimitchecker/docs/source/development.rst

 Adding New Services
 --------------------

-All Services are sublcasses of :py:class:`~awslimitchecker.services.base.AwsService` using the :py:mod:`abc` module.
+All Services are sublcasses of :py:class:`~awslimitchecker.services.base._AwsService` using the :py:mod:`abc` module.

 1. In ``awslimitchecker.services`` copy ``base.py`` to ``new_service_name.py``.